On eve of doctor's sentencing, gymnast Simone Biles says she was abused

 Simone Biles, the golden girl of the 2016 Olympics, added her name Monday to the list of gymnasts who say they were molested by team doctor Larry Nassar.

-The revelation came in a long statement on her social media accounts — one day before a weeklong sentencing hearing where Nassar will hear from nearly 100 victims.
+The revelation came in a long statement on her social media accounts — one day before a weeklong sentencing hearing at which Nassar will hear from nearly 100 victims.

 "I am not afraid to tell my story anymore.
 I too am one of the many survivors that was sexually abused by Larry Nassar," she continued.